 Diagnostic and Corrective

-Procedures in Mathematics 0.5 unit
+Procedures in Mathematics

 A study of the elementary school mathematics program and methods of instruction.
 Emphasis will be placed on the development of mathematical concepts and on methods of diagnosis and remediation of difficulties encountered in the learning process.